Hypergrowth Roads Program

 - Orton Road

-Upgrades include road widening, pavement rehabilitation, drainage investigation and street lighting design.
+Upgrades included road widening, pavement rehabilitation, drainage investigation and street lighting design.

 Further information on each of these projects can be found below.